erratic-pattern/vector_target/README.md

     ```

 * Finally, you need to include vector_target.js in the `<scripts>` of one of your panorama layouts.
-  The layout you choose to load the library in is mostly irrelevant, as long as you load it only once at a time before abilities can be casted.
+  The layout you choose to load the library in is mostly irrelevant, as long as you load it before abilities
+  can be casted, and only load it once.

     ```xml
     <scripts>